DarkJaslo/Horaris-FIB/README.md

 -Allows specifying preference between morning, afternoon or no preference at all.

--Sorts the results, such that good schedules will be printed first.
+-Sorts the results, so good schedules will be printed first.
 My own criteria are used here, but it's way better than not having them ordered.

 ### How to build and use
 Requirements: being able to use a <tt>Makefile</tt>, or at least being able to compile <tt>C++11</tt>.
 The <tt>Makefile</tt> uses <tt>g++</tt>.